Technician Resume Examples

 - Strong technical skills, with expertise in Cisco routers and switches, network security, and network monitoring

-- Proven track record of improving network uptime, reducing downtime, and increasing network security
+- Track record of improving network uptime, reducing downtime, and increasing network security

-- Excellent communication and teamwork skills, with the ability to work effectively in a team environment
+- Excellent communication and teamwork skills, with the capacity to work effectively in a team environment

 Robotics Technician